tamj0rd2/ncdc/README.md

 This configuration file contains a single config with the name Books.

-You can find more information about creating config files [here](#config-files)
+You can find more information about writing configs [here](#config-files)

 ### Generating JSON schemas

 `npx ncdc generate ./config.yaml --output ./schemas`

-This will create JSON schemas for any `type`s specified in the configurations.
-`string`, `number`, `boolean` and `object` are internally recognised, so schemas will not be generated for them.
+This will create JSON schemas for any request and response types specified in your cnofig file. `string`, `number`, `boolean` and `object` are internally recognised, so schemas will not be generated for them.

-Generating schemas is an optional step but can be useful for caching purposes.
+Generating schemas is optional but can be useful for caching purposes.

-You can find more information about test mode [here](#ncdc-generate)
+You can find more information about generating schemas [here](#ncdc-generate)

 ### Running tests